Simple Ramp Pasta

 Serving Size: 4 to 6

 On one hand, frankly, this can be kind of annoying.
 Maybe you don’t want ramps every other night for two weeks.
 Maybe, more vocally, your kids don’t.
-And when my kids start making dinner for all of us, then that will be their perogative.
+And when my kids start making dinner for all of us, then that will be their prerogative.
 But if you don’t eat them greedily, you might have ramp-grets.
 (Sorry.)

 My kids pick these with me every spring.
 They don’t always do it willingly (see above), but it’s one of my favorite outdoorsy moments with them every year.
 Seriously foraging for an ingredient and then using it straight away in a recipe is one of the most gratifying experiences ever, and since I wouldn’t trust myself to know a good mushroom from a poisonous one, I’m all about these wild green onions.

-What Else Can I Make with Ramps?:
+What Else To Make with Ramps:

 - Pasta Salad with Chicken, Picholine Olives, and Ramp VinaigretteRamp Chimichurri Crostinis